How I became a certified Sommelier and the people of my London years

 My London Years...

 ...and while I'm writing about some old memories and souvenirs, why not name these people and briefly depict them in a few words.
-You might know some of them, as, over the last 22 years, some became really important and renowned in the world of wine.
+You might know some of them, as, since 1997, over the last 22 years, some have become really important and renowned in the world of wine.

 1. MONTE'S CLUB